Kaibab Limestone: Fossils

 The Kaibab Limestone contains the abundant fossils of Permian invertebrates and vertebrates.
 The invertebrate fossils found within the Kaibab Limestone include brachiopods, conodonts, corals, crinoids, echinoid spines, mollusks, hexactinellid and other sponges, trilobites, and burrows of callanassid shrimp.
 The fossil cephalopods found in the Kaibab Limestone include giant football-sized nautiloids.
 Fossil shark teeth, which represent a diverse assemblage of chondrichthyans, occur within the Kaibab Limestone of Arizona.

 Depositional environments

 The complex intercalation of carbonate and clastic sediments within the Kaibab Limestone reflects the deposition of sediments within a gently sloping continental margin during a period of frequent, high-frequency sea level changes.
 Relatively minor changes in sea level caused major lateral shifts in the position of supratidal, subtidal, and shallow-marine environments during the deposition of the Kaibab Limestone.
 The shifting sea levels and associated depositional environments brought about a complex interlayering of different types of carbonate and clastic sediments in the strata that comprise the Kaibab Limestone.
 The gently sloping continental margin on which the Kaibab Limestone accumulated, extended seaward from northern Arizona to southern Nevada, at times exceeding 200 miles (125 km) in width.
-It is most likely that the high-frequency changes in sea level were caused by glacial sea level oscillations during this time period.
+It is most likely that the high-frequency changes in sea level were caused by glacial sea level oscillations during this period.